NarcisNacev1/Cryptocurrency-Portfolio-Tracker/README.md

 ## Updated Features
 1. Renamed Postman documentation to be more readable and accessible.
 2. Fixed issue with users being able to make transactions with other users' IDs.
-3. Added API documentation using Swagger UI.
+3. Added API documentation using Swagger UI with authorization.
-4. Added a `/prices` route that provides the top 10 prices of cryptocurrencies.
+4. Added a `/prices/<crypto>` route that provides the price of a specified cryptocurrency.
-5. Unhardcoded cryptocurrency prices and implemented real-time fetching of prices from the CoinGecko API.
+5. Expanded `/portfolio` and `/portfolio/advanced` routes to return owned cryptocurrencies and the total portfolio value.
+6. Fixed issues with viewing other people's portfolios and transactions.
+7. Added real-time portfolio value checking based on cryptocurrency prices.
+8. Reinvented the transaction history to include gain and loss information.
+9. Removed the `/transactions/history` POST route and added a `/transactions/history` GET route for retrieving historical transaction data.

 For further assistance, refer to the documentation folder or open an issue on GitHub.